kdave/btrfs-progs/Documentation/ch-compression.rst

 done in another thread and has to write the data anyway.
 The heuristic is read-only and can utilize cached memory.

-The tests performed based on the following: data sampling, long repated pattern detection, byte frequency, Shannon entropy.
+The tests performed based on the following: data sampling, long repeated pattern detection, byte frequency, Shannon entropy.

 Compatibility